 Its impact on the quality of the data processing operation is well-known — it leads to poorer quality of results and subsequently less effective business operation.
 For the machine learning algorithms noisy, inconsistent data is even worse.
-If the algorithm is trained is such datasets — it can be rendered useless for its purposes.
+If the algorithm is trained in such datasets — it can be rendered useless for its purposes.

-This is why data wrangling is there to the right the wrongs and make everything the way it was supposed to be.
+This is why data wrangling is there to right the wrongs and make everything the way it was supposed to be.

 In the context of data cleaning, wrangling is doing the following operations: